WalletConnect/push-server/README.md

 There are two Dockerfiles, one `Dockerfile` is used in production by the hosted platform at WalletConnect while `slim.Dockerfile` is a stripped down version with no features enabled i.e. Single Tenant

-## Analytics & Metrics
-Echo Server is instrumented with analytics & metrics to help with debugging and monitoring.

-### Metrics

 ## Contact
 If you wish to integrate Push functionality into your Wallet (only available on v2), please contact us.